Collective Worship

 Collective worship is a wonderful opportunity for the spiritual, moral, social, and cultural development of all pupils, whether this be achieved by praying, discussion, meditation, or contemplation.

-Collective Worship is an important and distinctive part of the school day.
+Collective Worship is an important and distinctive part of the school week.
 It is designed to be a formative and nurturing learning experience.
 It can help us to learn how to articulate our gratitude, hopes and fears to God as well as allowing us to become better equipped in dealing with difficulties in a positive way.

 Worship in our school is about taking time out for personal reflection, being thankful and appreciative, as well as exploring the importance of values in our daily life, developing and reinforcing positive attitudes.